ctf05/LOME-CHAT/docs/DEVELOPMENT-PLAN.md

     ↓
 Phase 4-6: Data layer (depends on 2-3)
     ↓
-Phase 7-9: Frontend core (depends on 4-6)
+Phase 7: Test Factories (depends on 5-6, enables TDD for all subsequent phases)
     ↓
-Phase 10: Backend core (depends on 4-6)
+Phase 8-10: Frontend core (depends on 4-7)
     ↓
-Phase 11-12: Early Deploy + CI (depends on 10)
+Phase 11: Backend core (depends on 4-7)
     ↓
-Phase 13-14: Dev Environment (depends on 10)
+Phase 12-13: Early Deploy + CI (depends on 11)
     ↓
-Phase 15: Auth (depends on 7-14)
+Phase 14-15: Dev Environment (depends on 11)
     ↓
-Phase 16-19: Basic chat (depends on 15)
+Phase 16: Auth (depends on 8-15)
     ↓
-Phase 20-28: Chat features (depends on 16-19)
+Phase 17: Developer Personas (depends on 16, enables fast E2E testing)
     ↓
-Phase 29: Testing additions (can parallel with 20+)
+Phase 18-21: Basic chat (depends on 16-17)
     ↓
-Phase 30: Redis (depends on 10-14)
+Phase 22-30: Chat features (depends on 18-21)
     ↓
-Phase 31-35: Storage (depends on 10-14, 30)
+Phase 31: Testing additions (can parallel with 22+)
     ↓
-Phase 36-39: Compute (depends on 31-35)
+Phase 32: Redis (depends on 11-15)
     ↓
-Phase 40: Publishing (depends on 31-35)
+Phase 33-37: Storage (depends on 11-15, 32)
     ↓
-Phase 41-42: Payments (depends on 15)
+Phase 38-41: Compute (depends on 33-37)
     ↓
-Phase 43: Backups (depends on 41-42)
+Phase 42: Publishing (depends on 33-37)
     ↓
-Phase 44-46: Observability (can start after 10)
+Phase 43-44: Payments (depends on 16)
     ↓
-Phase 47-51: Memory/Projects (depends on 15, 31-35)
+Phase 45: Backups (depends on 43-44)
     ↓
-Phase 52-54: Search/Research (depends on 17-18)
+Phase 46-48: Observability (can start after 11)
     ↓
-Phase 55-58: Bots/Integrations (depends on 47-51)
+Phase 49-53: Memory/Projects (depends on 16, 33-37)
     ↓
-Phase 59-62: Teams/Privacy (depends on 41-42)
+Phase 54-56: Search/Research/Reasoning (depends on 19-21)
     ↓
-Phase 63-64: Marketing/Mobile (depends on 7-9)
+Phase 57-60: Bots/Integrations (depends on 49-53)
     ↓
-Phase 65-67: DevOps (depends on all above)
+Phase 61: Quick Analytics (depends on 18-21)
     ↓
-Phase 68-69: Polish (depends on all above)
+Phase 62-64: Teams/Privacy (depends on 43-44)
     ↓
+Phase 65-66: Marketing/Mobile (depends on 8-10)
+    ↓
+Phase 67-69: DevOps (depends on all above)
+    ↓
+Phase 70-71: Polish (depends on all above)
+    ↓
-Phase 70-71: Privacy LLM (depends on all above)
+Phase 72-73: Privacy LLM (depends on all above)
 ```